 Remaining tuition, room, and board charges remaining, after deduction of any financial aid, are divided into three equal installments to be paid according to the schedule in this section.
-All other charges are due on or for the term
+All other charges are due on or before the due date listed on the student's online account.
+A nonrefundable \$50 service charge per term will be added to the student account and due with the first payment.